PaulBarrie/trollo/README.md

 # Trollo
-*Trollo* is a team project manager that allows you to manage your tasks, like Trello but en moins beau.
+*Trollo* is a team project manager that allows you to manage your tasks.

 >## Requirements